mayracu/reading-notes/class2.md

 - . (dot): This is a reference to your current directory.
 - .. (dotdot): This is a reference to the parent directory.
 It is used to go up the hierarchy in a path.
 - file: This is a command to obtain information about what type of file a file or directory is.
 - ls -a: List the contents of a directory, including hidden files.

+## Things I want to know more about

+I'd like to get hands on my computer's command line.

 *References:*